-If you want to eliminate debt from your life and take control of your money, then you have to be all about developing good habits and discipline that you can maintain for the long term.
+If you want to eliminate debt from your life and take control of your money, then you have to be all about developing good habits and discipline you can maintain long term.

 Why is that?

 It's because the deeper, more ancient part of our brain is geared to work in a mindset of scarcity.
-In our earlier pre-civilization days, survival was difficult, and when you encountered an opportunity to acquire something such as food, water, or other materials for survival, you took advantage of that opportunity because you didn't know when it would be available again.
+In our earlier pre-civilization days, survival was difficult.
+When you encountered an opportunity to acquire food, water, or other materials for survival, you took advantage of that opportunity because you didn't know when it would be available again.

 Your deep brain is all about getting what you need.

 Your deep brain is also all about fitting in socially.
 Why?
 Because fitting in is a survival mechanism.
-When you fit in to a group and don't have to go it alone, you have access to more resources, and you're less likely to get eaten by a lion.
+When you fit in to a group and don't have to go it alone, you have access to more resources.
+As an added bonus, you're less likely to get eaten by a lion!